friarswood/protoapi/README.md

 docker/azure app service example, using flask and [open API](https://swagger.io/specification/) (f.k.a. swagger).

+integration with AppInsights:
+- if instrumentation key is defined, logging will redirect to app insights
+- log traces can be viewed using the search link in overview

 The github workflow:

 - builds and tests container
 - pushes to container repo
 - deploys to azure